-Warm your cockles with some homemade butternut squash and sweet potato soup.
+Warm your cockles and calm your wockles with some homemade butternut squash and sweet potato soup.

 As the weather chills, recipes in the kitchen heat up from salads and summery stirfrys to soups and stews: after being outside on a wet and wintry day, there are few things as revitalising as some homemade soup.